zycbobby/wechat_gallery/README.md

 Check pdfservice for more options.

+# How to use it
+0. Put your content in wiznote in some specific directory, like 'We chat'.

 1. Find the we chat record like following and export them to csv file
   ```sql
   select * from wiz_document where document_location="/We chat/";
   ```
- The document_location can be various.
+ The document_location can be various. copy the csv file to the location specified in server/config/index.js. or server/config/environment/development.js.
+ For example, ./server/wechat/notes/wechat.csv

 2. Copy ~/.wiznote/your_account/data/notes to some where.